Islandora-Devops/isle-dc/README.md

 When you run 'make down' and 'make up' again, XDebug will be gone.

+### samplle-dev.env and XDebug

+The default PHP and NGinx configurationns don't work well for debugging with xdebug, as the timeouts will cause the connection to be lost after about a minute.

+sample-ddev.env is a copy of sampple.env with the timesouts all set to 1 hour, so if you wish to run a local development setup that supports debugging simply copy sample-dev.env to .env before running your first make command to spin up an environment.

 ### Sample launch.json file

 For Visual Studio: Code users, there is a sample launch.json file in scripts/extras.
 Put this in